 The Ultimate Guide to Getting a Literary Agent

-This is a comprehensive guide to finding and signing a deal with a literary agent for your novel or non-fiction book, so you can launch your writing career!
+This is a comprehensive guide to finding and signing a deal with a literary agent for your novel or non-fiction book, so you can launch your writing career in 2020!

 In today’s guide you’ll learn:

 - The basics about literary agents and whether you need one.

 - If you’re ready to seek one out, and how to do your research.